Abu Hafs Umar bin Yahya: Early life (to 1284)

-Period of rule (1284-1295)
+Period of rule (1284–1295)

 The new caliph did not pursue reprisals against those who had backed Ibn Abi Umar, but left them in peace, or in some cases appointed them to important positions in his own government.
 Breaking with tradition he rewarded his Bedouin supporters with grants of land, increasing their economic and political power; previous rulers had given them only money.
 Abu Hafs Umar undertook a major reconstruction of the Great Mosque of Kairouan.

 He tried above all to stimulate the economy by promoting trade but he was not able to do so without interruption.
 In 1288 the Almohad Prince Abu Dabbus landed in Tripolitania with the support of Aragon and claimed rule in Ifriqiya.
 Although he achieved some successes, he was ultimately unsuccessful, although Aragon used the conflict to occupy Djerba and the Kerkennah Islands.

 In 1293, during his reign, the Christian scholar Ramon Llull visited Tunis, intending to start a discussion with the most educated Muslim thinkers and attempt to convert them to Christianity.
 Llul offered to listen to Muslim arguments and to adopt their religion if he found them more valid than those of Christianity.
 However his own arguments alarmed his interlocutors who persuaded Abu Hafs Umar to imprison him.
 He was condemned to death, but the sentence was commuted to banishment after an appeal from one of the Muslim scholars.

 Abu Hafs Umar was unable to prevent the division of the empire into two dynasties.
-During the usurpation of Ibn Abi Umara, Abu Zakariyya, son of his predecessor Abu Ishaq Ibrahim I, had taken Bejaia with tribal support and had later also gained control over Constantine.
+During the usurpation of Ibn Abi Umara, Abu Zakariyya, son of his predecessor Abu Ishaq Ibrahim I, had taken Béjaïa with tribal support and had later also gained control over Constantine.
 In 1285 there was a break with Abu Hafs Umar I when Zakariyya attacked Tunis and Tripoli.
-Although this attack was neutralized by an alliance with the Abdalwadids of Tlemcen, Bejaia became independent from the rulers in Tunis.
+Although this attack was neutralized by an alliance with the Abdalwadids of Tlemcen, Béjaïa became independent from the rulers in Tunis.

 Abu Hafs Umar I died in 1295.
-He was succeeded in Tunis by Abu Asida Muhammad II (1295-1309), a son of Yahya II Al-Wathiq.
+He was succeeded in Tunis by Abu Asida Muhammad II (1295–1309), a son of Yahya II Al-Wathiq.